-Applying the $n(z)$ filter can be trivially parallelized and each evaluation takes $\sim 0.04$ seconds.
+Applying the $n(z)$ filter can be trivially parallelised and each evaluation takes $\sim 0.04$ seconds across 32 cores.
 Applying survey mask is significantly slower at $\sim 0.5$ seconds per evaluation.
 The performance is bottlenecked by the existing Python implementations of \textsc{Mangle}\footnote{\url{https://github.com/esheldon/pymangle}} \citep[][]{2008Swanson, 2004Hamilton}, which is necessary to manipulate the archival BOSS survey mask files.
-While the application of survey masks to the galaxy catalogs can be parallelized, the run time is dominated by overhead at above $\sim 8$ threads.
-We note that this performance is highly specific to the BOSS survey mask files, which were developed on outdated methodologies and not optimized for performance.
-For upcoming datasets such as DESI, we can likely optimize the mask file formats and application algorithms for parallelization.
+While the application of survey masks to the galaxy catalogs can be parallelised, the run time is dominated by overhead at above $\sim 8$ threads.
+We note that this performance is highly specific to the BOSS survey mask files, which were developed on outdated methodologies and not optimised for performance.
+For upcoming datasets such as DESI, we can likely optimise the mask file formats and application algorithms for parallelisation.

 Finally, the summary statistics calculation takes $\sim 0.5$ seconds for each $k$NN-CDF evaluation ($\sim 0.2$ seconds for each 2PCF evaluation).
 The rough breakdown of the time spent per $k$NN-CDF evaluation is the following: 1) $\sim 0.1$ seconds on transforming spherical coordinates to cartesian coordinates before constructing kDTree; 2) $\sim 0.05$ seconds on constructing kDTree; 3) $\sim 0.15$ seconds on neighbor queries; 4) $\sim 0.2$ seconds on sorting and constructing CDFs.
-The only step that is currently fully parallelized is step 3, and it scales well with number of cores.
-Step 1 can be parallelized in principle for modest performance gains.
+The only step that is currently fully parallelised is step 3, and it scales well with number of cores.
+Step 1 can be parallelised in principle for modest performance gains.
 Step 2 is an intrinsically serial task, and we have not come across a successful parallel implementation, but it is a relatively cheap process as it is.
-Step 4 can be parallelized in principle with parallel mergesort algorithms, but our tests showed insignificant performance gains when using available parallel sorting algorithms compared to \textsc{Numpy} Quicksort.
+Step 4 can be parallelised in principle with parallel mergesort algorithms, but our tests showed insignificant performance gains when using available parallel sorting algorithms compared to \textsc{Numpy} Quicksort.